-Legal age for recreational use of cannabis is 19-years-old.
+The legal age for recreational use of cannabis is 19-years-old.
 Minors are also not allowed to buy and sell CBD products.
-Those who are caught involving minors into transactions are also going to receive offences.
+Those who are caught involving minors in transactions are also going to receive offenses.
 The use of weeds around minors is also illegal.

 Possession of Cannabis

 The amount of weed that you can carry in public is only limited to 30 grams.
 Lighting it up in any public place is also illegal as well as using it in a vehicle.
 Driving under the influence of drugs is strongly frowned upon and those charged may receive penalties.

 Businesses and shops in Vancouver authorized to sell weeds and other related products are those who have acquired the required licenses from the government offices.
 Potential retailers must undergo the application process and must get approved licenses and permits each from the provincial and municipal offices.
 This will cost these sellers approximately $35,000 annually.

 Retailers who are trying to put into the market newly-produced cannabis-infused products must submit another application for approval to the federal government.
 This must be done 60 days before you plan to put it on sale.

 Some are also authorized to grow a maximum of four cannabis plants per household given that the area is not visible to the public and is not exposed to children.